Centurion by American Express Credit Card 2023 Review

-Centurion® Credit Card from American Express, also known as the Black Card, is designed for big spenders.
+Centurion Credit Card from American Express, also known as the Amex Black card, is designed for big spenders.

 You’ll be invited to exclusive events, such as a private tour of a winery during crush season in Napa Valley.
 These events could end up amounting to priceless experiences and some serious swag.

 Earn rewards points

 Centurion cardholders earn points in the American Express Membership Rewards program at a rate of one point per dollar in the U.S. – the rate may change for cards issued in other countries.

 You may also get a sign-up bonus offer with your invitation, such as 180,000 points after $20,000 spend in six months.